Orange-OpenSource/hurl/docs/entry.md

 ## Definition

-A Hurl file is a list of entry, each entry being a mandatory [request], optionally followed by a [response].
+A Hurl file is a list of entries, each entry being a mandatory [request], optionally followed by a [response].

 Responses are not mandatory, a Hurl file consisting only of requests is perfectly valid.
 To sum up, responses can be used to [capture values] to perform subsequent requests, or [add asserts to HTTP responses].